 Source-specific observations relating to inventory adjustments under emission reduction commitments

-As illustrated in section II above, there is a complex relationship between revisions made to the inventory and valid examples of adjustments under ERCs.
+As illustrated in section II above, there is a complex relationship between recalculations applied to the inventory and valid examples of adjustments under ERCs.
 Some sector-specific comments are made in the sections below.

-Road transport: There have been numerous revisions to emission factors for different classes of road vehicles; hence, there are likely to have been some substantial revisions to the emission estimates.
-However, as previously noted, Parties will need to undertake detailed analysis of the revisions and the trends with time to understand whether the revisions are a valid basis for an adjustment under ERCs.
+Road transport: There have been numerous changes made to emission factors for different classes of road vehicles; hence, there are likely to have been some substantial recalculations applied to the corresponding emission estimates.
+However, as previously noted, Parties will need to undertake detailed analysis of the recalculations and the trends with time to understand whether the recalculations are a valid basis for an adjustment under ERCs.

 Anaerobic digestion: An adjustment under ERCs that relates to anaerobic digestion needs to split the digestate into that which comes from animal manure, and that which is other organic material: